Once you’ve chosen where you want to go to university and what you’d like to study, you can get started on your Ucas application.

 You should get in touch with the university’s admissions department to ask if they would accept your direct application, and to find out how the process would work.
 It’s worth doing this as early as you can.

-They’ll likely ask you to send them your personal details, including qualifications and education history, and you may have to write a personal statement too.
+They’ll probably ask you to send them your personal details, including qualifications and education history, and you may have to write a personal statement too.

 If you are able to apply directly and your application is successful, the university will contact Ucas on your behalf to confirm your place.